nipun24/portfolio/src/content/blog/host-websites-from-your-home.md

  ┗ 📜compose.yml
 ```

-Now run the container to see if everything works on you local machine
+Now run the container to see if everything works on you local machine.

 ```shell
 docker compose up -d